Spatially oscillating correlation functions in $\left(2+1\right)$-dimensional four-fermion models: The mixing of scalar and vector modes at finite density: Methods for computing the phase diagram in the presence of mixing

-The main idea of the method is to determine whether the non-vanishing leading-order coefficients in an expansion with respect to the inhomogeneous perturbation is negative and, thus, leads to a lower free energy.
+The main idea of the method is to determine whether the non-vanishing leading-order coefficients in an expansion with respect to the Fourier mode $\ptftauxf_j(\mathbf{q})$ of an inhomogeneous perturbation is negative and, thus, leads to a lower free energy.
+Thereby, $\mathbf{q}$ denotes the spatial momentum vector.
 In this case there is an instability of homogeneous condensates $\Hminauxf_j$ (or linear combinations of the condensates) towards an \gls{ip}.
 The first non-vanishing contribution when perturbing around solutions of the gap Eqs.~\eqref{eq:GapSigma} and \eqref{eq:GapOmega} is of second order in the bosonic fields, since the first order contribution is proportional to the gap Eqs. \cite{Koenigstein:2021llr}.
-In the case of multiple bosonic fields, the second order contribution is given by a Hessian matrix $H_{\auxf_j \auxf_k}$, which needs to be diagonalized in field space by finding its eigenvalues $\Gamma^{(2)}_{\dbf_j}$ and eigenvectors $\dbf_{j}$, where, in general, one can find $\dbf_{j} \neq \auxf_j$.
+In the case of multiple bosonic fields, the second order contribution is given by a Hessian matrix $H_{\auxf_j \auxf_k}$, which needs to be diagonalized in field space by finding its eigenvalues $\Gamma^{(2)}_{\dbf_j}$ and eigenvectors $\dbf_{j}$, where, in general, $\dbf_{j} \neq \auxf_j$.
+In the case at hand, the eigenvalues as well as the elements of the Hessian matrix itself do not depend on the direction of $\mathbf{q}$, but only on its absolute value $q = |\mathbf{q}|$ as first derived in \Rcite{Buballa:2020nsi} for a $2+1$-dimensional \gls{ff} model.
+This is caused by the locality of the fermion self energy stemming from incorporating only local interactions in \cref{eq:FFmodel}, as discussed in Sec.~IV of \Rcite{Motta:2023pks}.
+In practice, one obtains this result when performing the Fourier transformation of the second order correction as described in section III of \Rcite{Buballa:2020nsi}.
 In \Rcite{Pannullo:2023one} multiple examples of the diagonalization procedure are given.
-The eigenvalues $\Gamma^{(2)}_{\dbf_j}$ are called the bosonic two-point functions\footnote{In the mean-field approximation, this quantity is precisely the two-point-one-particle-irreducible vertex function, as it is often defined in \gls{qft} textbooks.} and are typically expressed as functions of the bosonic momentum $q$ corresponding to the respective Fourier mode of $\ptdbf_j$\footnote{The two-point function does not depend on the direction of the vector $\vec{q}$, because the computation involves the integration over loop-momenta, which can always be rotated such that the resulting integrals only depend on the absolute value of $q$ respecting rotational invariance.}.
+The eigenvalues $\Gamma^{(2)}_{\dbf_j}$ of the Hessian matrix are called the bosonic two-point vertex functions\footnote{In the mean-field approximation, this quantity is precisely the two-point-one-particle-irreducible vertex function, as it is often defined in \gls{qft} textbooks.} and are typically expressed as functions of the bosonic momentum $q$ corresponding to the respective Fourier mode of $\ptdbf_j$\footnote{The two-point function does not depend on the direction of the vector $\vec{q}$, because the computation involves the integration over loop-momenta, which can always be rotated such that the resulting integrals only depend on the absolute value of $q$ respecting rotational invariance.}.
 The stability analysis is equivalent to a saddle point approximation of the partition function \eqref{eq:bos_action} with respect to the bosonic fields.
 Investigations of this type have recently been used a lot in the literature, see, e.g., \Rcite{Nakano:2004cd, Pannullo:2021edr, Carignano:2019ivp, Buballa:2020nsi, Pannullo:2023one, Pannullo:2023cat, Koenigstein:2023yzv}.